Cup-Of-JavaScript/javascript-react-intro/Assignments.md

 ![](./docs/ex6.png)

-Nice to have: Disable the buttons until a user has typed text into the textbox.
+Nice to have: Disable the buttons if no text is present in the textbox.
+Enable the buttons if one or more characters are in the textbox.

 Always keep the DevTools console open (ctl+shift+i).